kadarakos/kadarakos.github.io/index.md

 ## Recent Activities

-- Reviewer for ACL 2017
-- Going to work at Maluuba (Microsoft) May-Aug 2017
+- Research Scientist internship at Maluuba (Microsoft) May-Aug 2017
+- I am on the program committee for SEM 2017
+- I am on the program committee fore ACL 2017

 ## Publications